garagehive/garagehive.github.io/docs/garagehive-quickbooks-online-integration.md

    ![](media/garagehive-quickbooks-online-integration7.png)

 2. In the **Chart of Accounts** page, select **Edit List** from the menu bar.
-3. In the **External System No.** column, enter the account number for the accounts you want to integrate with the external system.
+3. In the **External System No.** column, click on the three dots to select the corresponding **Account** that you use in your external system.
 In this case, we'll integrate all of the **4000s** accounts.

    {% include tip.html title="Note" text="Typically only the 4000's and 5000's accounts are needed." %}